NoroffFEU/agency.noroff.dev/documentation/E2E-testing-guide.md

 - **Be Clear and Concise**: Each step should be clearly and simply described.
 - **Cover All Scenarios**: Make sure to consider both successful and unsuccessful paths in your flow.
 - **Keep Updated**: As the project evolves, update the user flows to reflect any changes.

+### Integration of Cypress Testing Library

+We've integrated the Cypress Testing Library to enhance our E2E testing capabilities.
+This addition allows us to write more maintainable tests by querying elements in a way that's more representative of how users interact with the application.
+For more details and best practices, visit the [Cypress Testing Library documentation](https://testing-library.com/docs/cypress-testing-library/intro/).

 ### Accessing and Opening the Figma File